joeavanzato/omni/README.md

 <p align="center">
   <img width="400" src="images/omni.png">
 </p>

 ### What is it?

-- An open-source, modular, extensible utility for collecting evidence from commands, scripts and files on remote Windows devices to enhance the efficiency of Incident Responders
+- An open-source, modular, extensible utility for collecting evidence via commands, scripts and files from remote Windows devices to enhance the efficiency of Incident Responders

 omni helps incident responders rapidly aggregate information from domain-joined devices across an enterprise network.

-The focus is on collecting light-weight datasets as quickly as possible to help responders identify anomalies and quickly hunt known-bad indicators across a network - but technically it is possible to execute and collect any type of evidence.
+The main focus is on collecting light-weight datasets as quickly as possible to help responders identify anomalies and quickly hunt known-bad indicators across a network - but technically it is possible to execute and collect any type of evidence using any type of host-based tooling.

 It is easy to collect new data by modifying config.yaml on the fly to run scripts, commands or tools on remote devices.

-It works by dynamically building a batch file that is deployed to targets along with any specified files and directories - this batch file controls execution and is remotely executed via WMI by default - output files are then retrieved via SMB and deployed artifacts are cleaned-up from each target.
+It works by dynamically building a batch file that is deployed to targets along with any specified files and directories - this batch file controls execution and is remotely executed via schtasks by default - output files are then retrieved via SMB and deployed artifacts are cleaned-up from each target.

 omni can receive a list of targets at the command-line, via a line-delimited file or can dynamically query Active Directory for all enabled computer accounts to use as response targets.